 Emotions and Your Body

-Years ago I broke my leg and had to spend time convalescing.
+Years ago I broke my leg in a riding accident and had to spend time convalescing.
 After weeks of on-going pain and discomfort, I noticed how tired and despondent I began to feel

-Months later I had to fill out a detailed questionnaire about my life, my family, and my past.
-I began to notice some startling correlations with how I physically felt after breaking my leg.
+Months after the accident I was at a workshop and had to fill out a detailed questionnaire about my life, my family, and my past.
+Painful memories were forced into mind.
 The more detailed the questions and information I had to provide, the more tired, achy and despondent I became.
 It even took effort to breathe and to concentrate.
-I realized it felt identical to the tiredness and despondancy that overwhelmed me after experiencing physical pain for so long
+I began to notice some startling similarities to how I physically felt after breaking my leg.
+I realized it felt identical to the tiredness and despondency that overwhelmed me after experiencing physical pain for so long

 "When something within us is disowned, that which is disowned wreaks havoc" Ralph H Blum and Susan Coughan

 Learn about our amazing topical essence fusions that help to dissolve the energetic effects of emotional pain that has now manifested as physical pain and injury

 HOW BIG IS YOUR SACK OF EMOTIONAL PAIN?

 grief ~ anxiety ~ depression ~ longing ~ self-pity ~ bad luck ~ unfulfilled dreams ~ shame ~ guilt ~ unhappy relationships ~ betrayal ~ regrets ~ loneliness ~ low confidence ~ resentment ~ frustration ~ feeling stuck or held back

 A teacher once asked her students to each bring to school a sack of potatoes.
 For every painful experience they could recall, and for every person they could not forgive in their life, each student had to choose a potato and then carve into it the name of the incident and the date of the occurrence